-Copyleft licensing is a form of Creative Commons licence, which is a system whereby a creator allows others to use their work without infringing copyright (provided they attribute the work appropriately).
-The attribution requirements vary depending on the type of Creative Commons licence, generally on the basis that others acknowledge the original creator of the work that they use and adhere to the conditions attached via the licence.
+Copyleft licensing is a form of Creative Commons licence, which is a system whereby a creator allows others to use their work without infringing copyright.
+However, users must still attribute the work appropriately.
+The attribution requirements vary depending on the type of Creative Commons licence.
+Nevertheless, the requirements generally prescribe that others must acknowledge the original creator of the work and adhere to the conditions attached to each licence.

-A copyright owner cannot revoke a copyleft licence.
-Although an individual may initially create source code or other copyright material for the enjoyment of others, it may become profitable at a later stage.
-The original author should then consider his or her decision carefully in light of the purpose of the copyright material.
+You cannot revoke a copyleft licence.
+Although you may initially create source code or other copyright material for the enjoyment of others, it may become profitable at a later stage.
+Therefore, you should consider your decision carefully in light of the purpose of the copyright material.